zkcloudworker/ai-data/README.md

    - **Description:** Retrieves all transactions from the cloud.
    - **Returns:** A promise that resolves with an array of cloud transactions.

-These methods and properties of the `Cloud` class provide comprehensive functionality for managing and processing tasks and transactions in the zkCloudWorker environment【16†source】 .
+These methods and properties of the `Cloud` class provide comprehensive functionality for managing and processing tasks and transactions in the zkCloudWorker environment.